Bankstown Bunker: Other bunkers in the City of Bankstown

 During World War II a major wartime manufacturing plant was located in Chullora.
 The site once occupied 100 acre of land surrounded by Rookwood Cemetery, Brunker Road, the Hume Highway and Centenary Drive.
 The site was said to have been the largest secret manufacturing plant in Australia which was used for the production of military weapons, plane components, tanks, and ordnance.
 Over two thousand men and woman were employed to work at the factory on a daily basis.
-During the war the factory produced components for 700 Beaufort, 380 Beaufighter and up to 50 Lincoln aircraft.
+During the war the factory produced components for 700 Bristol Beaufort, 380 Bristol Beaufighter and up to 50 Avro Lincoln aircraft.
 Over 54 ACI tanks were built as well as 60 General Lee tanks that were adapted for use in the Australian Military, as were local jeeps in the '70s.
 The factory also produced 81 cupola turrets for the British Matilda tanks.

 An underground "bunker" and tunnel system is apparently located on this site.
 It is directly under a block of flats in Davidson Street and Marlene Crescent.
 The entrance to the "bunker" is by steel doors set in concrete into the hillside in a railway cutting which runs from alongside the railway line parallel to Marlene Crescent at a platform called the Railwelders and which leads under the block of flats.
 The doors to this "bunker" were welded up in the late 1980s.
 The ventilation shafts that were once visible from the Hume Highway have been removed.

 Apart from the bunker, there is also a network of storage facilities that extend under the railway workshop.
 Sometime between 1977 and 1978 the steel access doors were fitted with locks (Railway SL type).
-The steel access doors were bolted into the side of a stormwater drain which runs along the old RTA building in Chullora, then under the Hume Hwy and eventually under the rail workshop.
+The steel access doors were bolted into the side of a stormwater drain which runs along the old Roads & Traffic Authority building in Chullora, then under the Hume Highway and eventually under the rail workshop.
 It has also been alleged that a tunnel approximately four miles long connects this complex with the Bankstown Bunker.